• Post author:

 • advanced beginner, intermediate & advanced learners

-• those who want to refresh vocabulary and play a game
+• those who want to refresh their vocabulary and play a game

 • for those who are busy but want to keep up with their learning process

-When I’m learning a new language, a digital voice recorder is my second best friend (after my language notebook, where I write and keep track of my vocabulary).
-First, I record myself pronouncing new words I am currently learning.
+When I’m learning a new language, a digital voice recorder is my second best friend (after my language notebook).
+First, I record myself pronouncing new words I’m currently learning.

 Then I take the recorder with me when going to work or just for a walk, listening to the words.
-It not only helps me to memorize the words but also learn to pronunciate them.
-If you make the effort of recording yourself, it is a lot more efficient than just listening to a record.
+It helps me not only to memorize words but also to learn the correct pronunciation.

-Having a digital voice recorder in your hand and actually talking to it makes you feel like you’re actually doing something for your language progress.
-And it’s an easy activity.
+Having a digital voice recorder in your hand and talking to it also prepares you for real conversations later on.
+And it’s quite fun.

 For Whom To Buy?